 Nelson is questionable to play Sunday against the Chargers due to an illness, Michael Gehlken of the Las Vegas Review-Journal reports.

 Nelson was a late addition to the injury report Saturday.
 The Raiders co-captain has 82 tackles this season, his most since 2014, but has just one interception after picking off 13 over the past two seasons.

-Nelson made six tackles (four solo), one interception, two passes defensed, and a fumble recovery during Sunday's win over the Titans.
+Nelson logged six tackles (all solo), three passes defensed, one interception and a forced fumble during Monday's loss to the Eagles.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|